Customs Duty vs VAT — What is the Difference?

 What Import VAT Is

-Import VAT is not a trade measure — it is the same Value Added Tax that applies to all goods and services consumed in the UK, applied at the border to level the playing field between imported goods and UK-produced goods.
+Import VAT is not a trade measure — it is the same Value Added Tax that applies to all goods and services consumed in the UK, applied at the border so that imported goods bear the same tax as UK-produced goods.
 A UK manufacturer charges VAT on their products; without import VAT, overseas competitors' goods would reach the UK market without bearing that same tax.

 The rate is the standard UK VAT rate — currently 20% for most goods (with reduced rates applying to certain categories such as children's car seats and domestic fuel).